GestureGeneration/Speech_driven_gesture_generation_with_autoencoder/example_scripts/README.md

 This directory contain scripts used for in experiments for training and testing different Neural Networks (NN)
 1. Training and testing a baseline gesture generation NN  (baseline_train_n_test.sh)
-3. Training and testing of autoencoder-based gesture generation NN (proposed_train_n_test.sh)
+2. Training and testing of autoencoder-based gesture generation NN (proposed_train_n_test.sh)

+Note: prior to using this scripts a user needs to download and preprocess dataset, as described in the root folder

 ### Baseline model